 Stir a giant copper kettle of apple butter during the Apple Butter Festival, which is usually held over Columbus Day weekend in Berkeley Springs, West Virginia.

 If you’re a true apple gourmand, stop at Arbor Day Farm in Nebraska City, Nebraska, to bite into fresh-picked heirloom apple varietals and handmade apple pie.
 Make sure to ask for a taste of apple cider; many farms press their own.

 Think you have what it takes to make your way out of a corn maze, Field of Dreams-style?
 Sorry, but you can’t use your GPS!
 Sign up for the challenge at a farm near you.

 Check out Kroll’s Farm in Waukegan, Illinois, where human GPS routers will help you if you get disoriented or need to take a break.
 Many farms host kiddie versions so the little ones don’t get overwhelmed and cranky.

 Among its many attractions, Swore Farms in Pocatello, Idaho, offers night walks through the corn maze—a fun activity especially under starry skies.

 Some farms, such as Conner’s A-Maize-ing Acres in Hilliard, Florida, offer school field trips and birthday party packages.

 Visit a pumpkin patch

-Gourd-ge yourself on all things pumpkin.
-The Great Jack ‘O Lantern Blaze in the Hudson Valley, within easy driving distance of New York City, easily squashes the competition with a stunning display of more than 7,000 carved pumpkins to create a fall wonderland.
+Fall is the perfect time to gourd-ge yourself on all things pumpkin.
+The Great Jack ‘O Lantern Blaze in the Hudson Valley and Long Island, both within easy driving distance of New York City, easily squashes the competition with a stunning display of more than 7,000 carved pumpkins to create a fall wonderland.
 Visitors can watch a Pumpkin Carousel twirl and a Pumpkin Windmill whirl, as well as view a Statue of Liberty replica made completely from the round orange fruit.

 Go on a hayride